daiana-besterekova/Light-and-Sound-Memory-Game-/README.md

 The following **additional** features are implemented:

-- [X] All the buttons are disabled when the sequence is playing
+- [X] All buttons are disabled when the sequence is playing
 - [X] If player wins, there is confetti for him
 - [X] Player has track of the countdown and the number of mistakes/strikes
 - [X] Player can choose the difficulty (the number of buttons) of the game - 4 (Beginner)/8 (Intermediate)/13 (Advanced) buttons per game